Bootable QEMU image menagerie with rootless debootstrap

 ssh -o "ProxyCommand=nc -U /tmp/qemu_amd64.sock" root@vm

-If you'd rather use a TCP port, replace the -netdev part of the qemu launch command with something like this and connect to localhost:2222:
+If you'd rather use a TCP port, replace the -netdev part of the qemu launch command with something like the following and connect to localhost:2222:

 -netdev user,id=net,hostfwd=tcp:127.0.0.1:2222-:22